 Providence, Rhode Island, is home to many designers and artists, so it’s no wonder that the city’s restaurants feature beautiful and delicious dishes.
 Nobody can make pancakes or poached eggs look as good as the chefs in Providence.
-If you’re in town for the weekend or just looking for a new place to enjoy a Bloody Mary with friends, here are ten of the best brunch spots in Providence.
+If you’re in town for the weekend or just looking for a new place to enjoy a Bloody Mary with friends, here are ten of the best brunch spots and breakfast places in Providence.

 10. T’s Restaurant